vaishwarya96/MAPLE-uncertainty-estimation/README.md

 # MAPLE

-Code for Mahalanobis-Distance-based Uncertainty Prediction for Reliable Classification
+Code for Self-Supervised Gaussian Regularization of Deep Classifiers for Mahalanobis-Distance-Based Uncertainty Estimation

 ## Dataset